Chapter 9. The Death of Elyren

 Those who read this shall know of the shapes fate takes, and how destiny shapes a man regardless of his consent.
 It is a primal carnal lust that it takes over the lives of the mundane, elevating, and depressing life as it wishes.

 And thus this manuscript is submitted in the hands of the ruler of Amres, the first of his name, and to be kept for all time in the great libraries that the continent possesses.
 Long may his glory be remembered.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Vin WintergreenWrite a Review